Anglo-Iraqi War: Fliegerführer Irak

+Roundel of the Iraqi Air Force.

 On 6 May, the Luftwaffe ordered Colonel Werner Junck to take a small force to Iraq, to operate out of Mosul.
 Between 10 and 15 May the aircraft arrived in Mosul via Vichy French airbases in Syria, and then commenced regular aerial attacks on British forces.
 The arrival of these aircraft was the direct result of fevered consultations between Baghdad and Berlin in the days following RAF strikes on the Iraqi forces above Habbaniya.
 The Luftwaffe force, under the direction of Lieutenant General Hans Jeschonnek, was named "Flyer Command Iraq" (Fliegerführer Irak) (Note: Some sources indicate that this unit was named "Special Force Junck" (Sonderkommando Junck)) and was under the tactical command of Colonel Junck.
 On 11 May, the first three Luftwaffe planes arrived at Mosul via Syria.
 At least 20 bombers were initially promised; ultimately Junck's unit consisted of between 21 and 29 aircraft, all painted with Royal Iraqi Air Force markings.
 (Note: Playfair states this force was made up initially of 14 Messerschmitt Bf 110 and seven Heinkel He 111s.
 Lyman states it was 12 Heinkel He 111s and 12 Messerschmitt Bf 110s, while Mackenzie states the force consisted of 15 Heinkel 111s and 14 Messerschmitt Bf 110s.)

 Major Axel von Blomberg was sent to Iraq with Sonderstab F ("Special Staff F"), the German military mission commanded by General Hellmuth Felmy.
 He was to command a Brandenburgers Commando reconnaissance group in Iraq that was to precede Fliegerführer Irak.
 He was also tasked with integrating Fliegerführer Irak with Iraqi forces in operations against the British.
 On 15 May, he flew from Mosul to Baghdad.
 On its approach to Baghdad, the aircraft was engaged by Iraqi ground fire, and von Blomberg was killed.

 At this time Germany and the Soviet Union were still allies due to the Molotov–Ribbentrop Pact of 1939, and this was reflected in Soviet actions regarding Iraq.
-On 12 May, the Soviet Union recognised Rashid Ali's "National Defence Government."
+On 12 May, the Soviet Union recognised Rashid Ali's "National Defence Government".
 An Iraqi-Soviet exchange of notes established diplomatic relations between the two governments.